usaid-cs/yesterday-i-learned/cooking.md

 - [Boil chicken bones](https://www.livestrong.com/article/125236-glucosamine-naturally/) to get the glucosamine out of it/them.
 - Cod also has a great fibrous texture.
 It shrinks a lot when cooking though (usually only a sign for overcooking, but not this fish), so it is very expensive by dry weight.
 - According to Alex, "schnitzel" is usually made with beef.
+- Butter is 80% butterfat, 15% water, and 5% protein.
+Clarified butter is that without the water and protein.